silentgameplays/Manhunt-fix-Windows-10/README.md

 -Download and extract all the files depending on your version of Windows 10 using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

-4. Run the Manhunt Fix.bat file
+4.Run the Manhunt Fix.bat file

 5.(NVIDIA Users Only)Fixing other crashes and glitches: